CZ-NIC/knot-resolver/tests/pytests/README.rst

    $ pytest-3 --html pytests.html --self-contained-html  # html report

 It's highly recommended to run these tests in parallel, since lot of them wait for kresd timeout.
-This can be don with `python-xdist`:
+This can be done with `python-xdist`:

 .. code-block:: bash